seqinfo/tac-seq-data-analysis/README.md

 ## Run analysis
 Execute `run.sh` with following arguments:
-1. Input FASTQ files (supports also gzip compressed FASTQ files)
+1. Input FASTQ files (also supports gzip compressed FASTQ files)
 2. Target file
 3. Output folder
 4. Number of allowed mismatches per target sequence
 5. UMI threshold

 ## Target file format
 Target file is a text file which contains a list of targets.
-Each line has to contain a target ID (must be alphanumeric) which is followed by the target sequence (only A, C, G and T characters).
+Each line has to contain a target ID (must be alphanumeric) which is followed by the target sequence (only A, C, G and T characters are allowed).
 Target ID and sequence are separated by a TAB character.

 Target file example: